iOS-Strikers/OCBarrage/README.md

 # OCBarrage

 A high performance barrage engine for iOS.
-At the same time, rendering 5000 barrages is also very smooth, lightweight, scalable, you can add animation whatever you want!, ultra high performance, simple and easy to use!
+At the same time, rendering 5000 barrages is also very smooth, lightweight, scalable, you can add animation whatever you want!
+Ultra high performance, simple and easy to use!
-Underlying `OCBarrage` used `Core Animation` framework to drive, use `Core Graphics` to draw, GPU to render, ultra high performance, meet your diverse needs for animation!
+Underlying `OCBarrage` used `Core Animation` framework to drive, use `Core Graphics` to draw, GPU to render, ultra high performance! you can add animation whatever you want, meet your diverse needs for animation!

 ## Demonstration